Hadasss/marvel-mayhem/README.md

 # movified

 ## User Story
-As a movie enthusiast
+As a Marvel enthusiast

-I want to know if a certain book title was made into a movie
+I want to know details about my favorite superhero

-So that I can watch the big screen version of my favirite books.
+So i can find out how many comics contain my hero.

 ## Acceptance Criteria
 Given a dashboard with input field to search for book and movie titles